2010 Yazoo City tornado

-The intense supercell produced the tornado a few miles east of Tallulah and almost immediately intensified to EF3 strength, maintaining that intensity before crossing the Mississippi River.
-The tornado briefly weakened before strengthening back to EF3 intensity.
-The tornado intensified further to low-end EF4 south Yazoo City.
+The intense supercell produced the tornado 6 mi west of Tallulah and almost immediately intensified to EF3 strength, maintaining that intensity before crossing the Mississippi River.
+The tornado crossed into Mississippi at EF2 intensity, inflicting severe damage to structures and vegetation.
+The tornado intensified further to low-end EF4 strength south of Yazoo City.
 Several homes and businesses were demolished and heavy deforestation occurred.
-The tornado soon weakened to high-end EF3 intensity and maintained that strength before restrengthening to low-end EF4 intensity few miles southwest of Durant.
+The tornado inflicted EF2-EF3 damage and maintained intensity before restrengthening to low-end EF4 intensity southwest of Durant, destroying a couple of homes.
 Following this period of restrengthening, the tornado weakened, fluctuating between EF1 and EF2 strength before strengthening back to high-end EF3 intensity in southern Choctaw County.
-The tornado rapidly weakened before lifting north of Sturgis.
+The tornado weakened afterwards before lifting north of Sturgis.
+Initially, there were uncertainties about whether this was one continuous tornado or a series of tornadoes, before further surveying concluded that it was one unified track.
+The tornado received an EF4 rating on the Enhanced Fujita scale, with maximum estimated winds of 170 mph based off two destroyed structures in Yazoo City and near Durant.
+Throughout the path, several tornado emergencies were issued for multiple counties.